sehrishusman/GoingNUTS/README.md

 # GoingNUTS

-Codes for project "Going NUTS: the regional impact of extreme climate events over the medium term"
+This repository includes replication codes for the project "Going NUTS: the regional impact of extreme climate events over the medium term"

+This replication package provides:

 Input files (Data preperation):
              "final_data_population_nuts3.csv" for weather